Granada, Spain

 Expats, digital nomads and retirees living in Granada responded:

 "Expats and digital nomads living in Granada often appreciate the city's rich cultural heritage, with its stunning architecture, vibrant nightlife, and delicious cuisine.
 They also enjoy the city's mild climate, with its warm summers and mild winters.
 Additionally, Granada's proximity to the Mediterranean Sea and the Sierra Nevada mountains makes it an ideal destination for outdoor activities.
-On the other hand, some expats and digital nomads may find the city's limited public transportation system and lack of English-speaking locals to be a challenge," commented one expat living in Granada, Spain.
+On the other hand, some expats and digital nomads may find the city's limited public transportation system and lack of English-speaking locals to be a challenge," wrote one expat living in Granada.

 Get Quote